ianlewis/www.ianlewis.org/en/_posts/2024-05-23-understanding-github-artifact-attestations.md

 3. A SLSA
    [predicate](https://github.com/in-toto/attestation/blob/main/spec/v1/predicate.md)
-   nis generated and the provenance statement is signed with the returned ncertificate’s private key.
+   is generated and the provenance statement is signed with the returned ncertificate’s private key.
 The resulting signature is combined with the nprovenance to create a full attestation bundle and this bundle is recorded in GitHub’s attestation store.